-Staff are actively working to education and inform businesses about Registered Apprenticeship as a great way to develop and sustain a talent pipeline to meet their workforce needs.
+NCWorks and ApprenticeshipNC staff are actively working to educate and inform businesses about Registered Apprenticeship as a great way to develop and sustain a talent pipeline to meet their workforce needs.
 In addition to staff reaching out to businesses, the program also uses businesses with an apprenticeship program to talk to other businesses.
 This peer-to-peer communication has seen success across the state.

-Staff are also working to expand the number of public-private partnerships in North Carolina.
+NCWorks and ApprenticeshipNC staff are also working to expand the number of public-private partnerships in North Carolina.
 This model brings together several companies that require similar skills in their workforce and sets up one apprenticeship program for the group of companies.
 The state has seen great success with this model and is actively working to expand it.